Saturday, January 30, 2010

 In a large pot over medium heat, combine broth, water and chicken and carrot.
 Bring just to boiling, then stir in rice, reserving seasoning packet.
 Cover and remove from heat.

 In a small bowl, combine salt, pepper and flour.
 In a medium saucepan over medium heat, melt butter.
 Stir in contents of seasoning packet until mixture is bubbly.
 Reduce heat to low, then stir in flour mixture by tablespoons, to form a roux.
-Whisk in cream, a little at a time, until fully incorporated and smooth.
+Whisk in cream, a little at a time, until fully mixed and smooth.
 Cook until thickened, 5 minutes.

 Stir cream mixture into broth and rice.
-Cook over medium heat until heated through, 10 to 15 minutes.
+Cook over medium heat until heated through, another 10 to 15 minutes.

 Serve with some crusty bread for dipping, or place in a bread bowl.